 Depending on the weight you use, of course, you can get different results, and if you don't have the proper physical ability these exercises can work against you not for you.

 The power clean allows users to handle a bit less weight, roughly 85% to 90% of a single rep.

 This makes it ideal for those who are just getting started.

 However, you could also opt for it if you are finding your overall clean to be heavier or harder to execute.

 Which One Is for Bodybuilders?

-Not forgetting, those full cleans also mean achieving enhanced mobility, ideal for both bodybuilders and most athletes.
+Not forgetting, you also achieve enhanced mobility, ideal for both bodybuilders and sportsmen.